Skip to Content

 Harder to justify on older units:

-• Major motor/circulation failures on an older dishwasher
+• Major motor or circulation failures on an older dishwasher

 • Repeated control board problems